HarryStevens/swiftmap/README.md

 d => d
 ```

-When the scheme is passed to <i>map</i>.drawScheme(), the <i>function</i> will be invoked for each datum in the map's data array, being passed the datum `d`, the index `i`, and the array `data` as three arguments.
+When the scheme is passed to <i>map</i>.drawScheme(), the <i>function</i> will be called for each datum in the map's data array, being passed the datum `d`, the index `i`, and the array `data` as three arguments.
 The default <i>function</i> assumes that each input datum is a single number.
 If your data are in a different format, or if you wish to transform the data before rendering, then you should specify a custom accessor.
 For example, if you want your scheme to be based on each subunit's population density:

 ```js
 var data = [